Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

     <li>[ ] Display the input prompt <code>"\nEnter your guess (a single letter): "</code> without a trailing newline.</li>
   </ul>
 </div>

+Think of cleaning off excess ink and stamping a neat uppercase letter on an official ballot.
+*Goal*: Strip leading/trailing whitespace and convert the input string to uppercase.

 <div class="step-card">
   <div class="step-header">